 - Eliminate thermal bridges; building components are always separated from the exterior with insulation.

 - High performance glazing; new glazing products allow for very efficient windows at a reasonable price.

 - Mechanical ventilation with heat recovery; ensuring heat created within the building is recaptured as fresh air is brought in.

 - Small mechanical heating system; with careful design of the building, a smaller mechanical system can be used, saving money up front and over the long term through lower energy costs and replacement costs

 Michael and Arthur are both Certified Passive House Consultants (CPHC) - their knowledge is integral to our overall energy design philosophy.
 We wish that all projects could be Passive House Certified, but we realize that is difficult.
 Common hurdles in achieving a certification include: existing conditions, site restraints, zoning, and financing.
 We believe in implementing the PASSIVE APPROACH as a design strategy.
 This strategy parallels values in other green building standards including the 2030 Challenge and Enterprise Green Communities; two others which we strive to meet.

 Are there any examples of this approach?

-DWA’s design for Elm Place will be the first multi-family certified Passive House project in Vermont.
+Our design for Elm Place, the first multi-family certified Passive House project in Vermont.
 We learned a lot on this project.
 A tight project budget meant consistently working to make optimal decisions on resource allocation.
-We plan to publish more information about this building once completed in 2017.
+Elm Place received PHIUS Certification in July 2017.
+We plan to publish more information about this project in the near future.